mszan/demo-auth-jwt-nestjs-react/README.md

 -   More comprehensive tests, including end-to-end and performance tests.
 This would ensure that the application is reliable and performs well under load.
 -   Extended access policies for the user roles.
 This would allow for more granular control over what users can do in the application, enhancing security and usability.
 -   User activity tracking to determine if a user is active or not.
 This would allow for better user experience and security, as it would allow for automatic logout of inactive users.
+-   (Frontend only) Refresh token functionality to allow users to stay logged in for longer periods of time without having to re-enter their credentials.